HostByBelle/CompressionBuffer/README.md

 # CompressionBuffer

-CompressionBuffer provides easy access to zstd, brotli, and gzip output buffering with PHP on **any** webserver.
-You can even get zstd [output compression with the PHP development server](https://www.daniel.priv.no/tools/zstd-browser-test/).
+CompressionBuffer provides easy access to `zstd`, `brotli`, and `gzip` output buffering with PHP on **any** web server.
+You can even get zstd [output compression with the PHP development server](https://github.com/HostByBelle/CompressionBuffer/blob/main/misc/zstd-php-dev-server.png).

+## Features

+- Respects the `Accept-Encoding` header sent by the client, including the specified priority for each compression method.
+- Allows `zstd`, `brotli`, `gzip` and `deflate` compression methods to be used on any web server.
+- All included compression methods have been benchmarked with compression levels carefully selected for the ideal balance between speed and size reduction.
+- Auto-selects the compression method based on client headers and available PHP extensions.
+- Automatically sends the appropriate headers.

 ## Requirements

+- A PHP application using output buffering.
 - `PHP 8.0` or greater.
 - `ext-brotli` if you want brotli compression.
 - `ext-zstd`if you want zstd compression.
 - `ext-zlib` if you want gzip / deflate compression.

-CompressionBuffer will automatically pick the best possible compression method based on the client's `Accept-Encoding` header and installed extensions with no extra configuration required.

 ## Installation & Usage

 Install via composer:
+_Note_: CompressionBuffer isn't quite yet released, you'll have to use the `main` dev branch specifically.

 ```bash
 composer install hostbybelle/compressionbuffer